dgerh/Breakpoint/README.md

   <img src="app/image/itercount.png" alt="itercount" />
 </p>

-For this test, we used a scene of 50,000 fluid particles.
+For this test, we used a scene of 107,217 fluid particles (from a 20 x 20 x 20 inital spawning volume).
 These parameters, along with many others that are tied to the simulation, are at the user's discretion to choose between performance, stability, and accuracy.
 Having a higher iteration and substep count will increase the stability and accuracy at the cost of performance.
 A nice sweet spot is what we used for our basic testing setup.

 <p align="center">
   <img src="app/image/particlecount.png" alt="particlecount" />